Jegstudio/gutenverse-news/gutenverse-news/readme.txt

 * Add option to disable the read more button on blocks
 * Add more styling options on Archive Pagintaion block
 * Add navigaiton styling option on SLider - 1 block
+* Add more styling options on News Ticker block
 * Remove JQuery usage on all blocks
 * Imporve asset load mechanism on all blocks